CoatiSoftware/emacs-sourcetrail/README.rst

 * **M-x** customize
 * search for coati
-* 3 Settins should be displayed now
+* 3 Settings should be displayed now

 Emacs Coati Ip
 ~~~~~~~~~~~~~~